 Some panels have snap-together seams, while others are mechanically seamed with an electrically powered mechanical seaming tool.
-On slopes of ½:12 (4 percent) or less, it is recommended that mechanically seamed panels be specified.
+On slopes of 1:12 (8 percent) or less, it is recommended that mechanically seamed panels be specified.

 There are two basic types of standing-seam panel profiles, the trapezoidal rib and the vertical rib.
 Because of its appearance, the trapezoidal rib panel is typically used on industrial buildings and warehouses.
 The trapezoidal panel is difficult to make watertight at hips and valleys.

-Figure 2-10.
+Figure 11.
 Unless very well designed and installed, wind-driven water can infiltrate end-joint splices.
 Full-length panels eliminate this problem area.

 In addition to the standing seam panels, through-fastened panels (also referred to as R-panels) with exposed fasteners are available for low-slope systems with slopes in excess of 2:12 (17 percent).
 They should be considered hydrokinetic systems.
 This is a relatively inexpensive system.
-It has largely been replaced by standing seam systems, which eliminate leakage problems that are often associated with exposed fastener systems.
+It has largely been replaced by standing-seam systems, which eliminate leakage problems that are often associated with exposed fastener systems.
 Other exposed fastener systems include corrugated panels and 5-v crimp panels.

 The Metal Roof Systems Design Manual by the Metal Building Manufacturers Association provides further guidance pertaining to metal roof systems.

-Flat seamed architectural panels
+Flat seamed structural panels

 This is also a hydrostatic, or water barrier, system.
 This traditional system requires a solid substrate.
 It also requires the use of metals that can be soldered, such as copper.
 This type of system is labor-intensive.
 Hence, it is relatively expensive.
-Because it demands diligent workmanship to provide long-term water protection, it is recommended that this system not be specified unless done so for architectural restoration or compatibility purposes.
+Because it demands diligent workmanship to provide long-term water protection, it is recommended that this system not be specified unless done so for structural restoration or compatibility purposes.

-Steep-slope Roof Coverings
+Steep-Slope Roof Coverings